How to run fast AND long with low carb athlete Zach Bitter

-Alongside his extraordinary running achievements, Zach's known for his low carb, high fat ketogenic approach to training and racing nutrition.
+Alongside his extraordinary running achievements, Zach's known for his low carb, high fat approach to training and racing nutrition.

 In this podcast, Zach shares his training methodology and his well-educated insights into sports nutrition and high performance on a low carb diet.
 You’ll also hear him speak about how you can safely give this approach a try without jeopardising any upcoming races.